’80 for Brady’: Tom Brady to produce, play himself in film with 4 acclaimed actresses - NewsBreak

 The four best friends will be played by Jane Fonda, Lily Tomlin, Rita Moreno, and Sally Field, according to the report .
 Brady posted a screenshot of The Hollywood Report’s piece to his Instagram story Wednesday, adding the caption “The collab you never expected.”

 During Super Bowl LI, it seemed Brady and the New England Patriots weren’t going to leave with the Lombardi Trophy at halftime as the Falcons lead 21-3.
 By a stroke of greatness (or GOAT-ness, if you will), Brady and the Patriots went on to win , 34-28 in overtime.
-As if that comeback wasn’t enough, this was also the first time the Super Bowl went into overtime, according to ESPN .Son of ‘Lizard Lick Towing’ star fatally shot in North Carolina
+As if that comeback wasn’t enough, this was also the first time the Super Bowl went into overtime, according to ESPN .FOX4 Newsletters: Sign up to get news updates sent to your inbox

 In addition to his accolades on the field, Brady has acted before – he has appeared in “Ted 2,” “Saturday Night Live,” “Entourage,” and various other productions .